bbhunter/dazzyddos.github.io/_posts/2022-08-11-Offensive-Lateral-Movement.md

 - Lateral Movement with SCShell and Detection
 - Lateral Movement with COM and DCOM and it's Detection
 - Lateral Movement by Duplicating Existing Open Socket Connections (ShadowMove)

+I will be posting the Recording Videos and Slides here on this page once we have concluded with this workshop.
+You can suggest us any techniques that you would like to see in the workshop.
+Looking for to it, PEACE.